 The need to create more advocates for urban archaeology will become even more pressing in the future, as cities continue to grow and government budgets for cultural heritage continue to shrink.
 Meaningfully engaging urban studies students with archaeology, both in the classroom and in the field, is an important long-term approach to help resolve what Carver identifies as urban archaeology’s most important challenge.

-C Klemek, (2011).
+1 Klemek, C. (2011).
 The Transatlantic Collapse of Urban Renewal: Postwar Urbanism from New York to Berlin.
 Chicago, IL: The University of Chicago Press.